networkx/networkx/doc/reference/algorithms/shortest_paths.rst

 those constraints.
 For more details on graph types and their properties, see :ref:`graph types <classes>`.

-NetworkX provides a unified interface for shortest paths weighted and unweighed, directed and undirected.
+NetworkX provides a unified interface for shortest paths weighted and unweighted, directed and undirected.
 Other variants of the shortest path problem such as all pairs of shortest paths are also supported.

-To specify graph is weighted, user must provide a weight attribute name by using the ``weight`` parameter.
+To specify that graph is weighted, user must provide a weight attribute name by using the ``weight`` parameter.
 This can be a string that corresponds to an edge attribute or a function that returns the weight of an edge.
 If no weight is specified, the graph is treated as unweighted.
 In the case ``weight`` is